remigodet/Attacks-Defenses-on-AI/README.md

 *Rémi Godet*

-For shapeshiter follow these steps :
+For shapeshifter follow these steps :

 1. install the environment described in Shapeshifter/requirements_shapefiter.txt If there is trouble with the object detection librabry you can :